savwiley/tcgCardCounter/README.md

 5. Reupload your new `footer.php` file to the eTCG folder on your site.

-6. If something goes wrong, reupload the old `footer.php` you backed up a moment ago and make sure eTCG still works like it's supposed to before trying to fix it.
+6. If something goes wrong, reupload the old `footer.php` you backed up a moment ago and make sure eTCG still works like it's supposed to before trying to fix the mod.
 If the problem persists, please send in an [issue](https://github.com/savwiley/tcgCardCounter/issues).